x-cellent/kubernetes-cluster-demo/README.md

 For example, by default, AWS Ingress Controller builds an Application Load Balancer, which works smoothly with the AWS cloud to provide load balancing to pods without requiring access to nodes or proxy configurations.

 However, when these technologies are implemented in a hybrid cloud.
 These become more difficult to manage because each provider will have a distinct solution.
-In comparisson to cloud based ingress solutions, in-cluster ingress solutions take less time to construct and update clusters with tight health checks and cross namespace, which can be a problem with AWS and GCE ingress controllers because each namespace requires a new instance of Ingress.
+In comparison to cloud based ingress solutions, in-cluster ingress solutions take less time to construct and update clusters with tight health checks and cross namespace, which can be a problem with AWS and GCE ingress controllers because each namespace requires a new instance of Ingress.
 Compatibility with self managed clusters is not always the case.

 For this example, we will start with ingress-nginx, as it is a reliable solution for getting started with routing.
 NGINX Inc. also offers a variety of controllers with varying levels of capability, depending on the size of the company.